graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * New method `IParentExecutionNode.ApplyToChildren`
 * New property `IResolveFieldContext.Parent`
+* `IExecutionStrategy.ShouldIncludeNode` and ability to control the set of fields that the strategy will execute
 * Schema validation upon initialization and better support for schema traversal via `ISchemaNodeVisitor`

 ## Breaking Changes